developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
 Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
 * **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
-* Switching to a scanner layout **OTHER than the standard EKB scanner layout** using the "Switch-Scan" Press Action can cause unpredictable behavior.
+* The "Switch-Scan" Press Action (which is supposed to invoke the EKB "scan" layout) sometimes brings up a different layout.
-* **The order of layout names shown in the EKD layout menu can vary** from the list shown in the "Languages and Input" Settings panel on the device.
+* **The order of layout names shown in the EKD layout menu can vary** from the list returned by the `GET available keyboard layouts` intent API.
+See [Enterprise Keyboard APIs](/enterprise-keyboard/latest/guide/apis) for details.
 * Deployed layouts sometimes look slightly different than their appearance in the device simulator.
 * **Do NOT deploy empty key layouts**; they can cause Enterprise Keyboard to behave unpredictably.